 It would also serve the same purpose of plastic water bottles like the several Nalgene bottles that had recently (2008) been recalled due to BPA contamination.
 Among winter campers, it’s also a common practice to place a hot water bottle inside your sleeping bag to help keep you warm as metal bottles transfer heat well.
 Of course, It's imperative that the bottle must not leak!

 It made sense to me to have one container that I could use to melt snow, store water, and also use for a hot water bottle.
 Better yet, a stainless-steel bottle should be nearly indestructible.

 It's important that you do not use any insulated or double wall Klean Kanteen, or any other brand, to heat water in as it could explode or rupture.
 Only use single wall vessels to heat or boil water!

-The bottom line is that the Klean Kanteen has served me very well and would not hesitate to recommend it.
-I got mine at REI.
+The bottom line is that the Klean Kanteen has served me very well and has become my favorite bottle.
+I would not hesitate to recommend it.

 Did you enjoy this post or find it helpful?
 If so, please support our blog!

 We write this blog because we love the outdoors.
 But we also need to earn a living, so we REALLY would appreciate if you click through to one of our reputable affiliates for your online shopping.
 For your outdoor shopping needs, we are also affiliated with Amazon, Jenson, REI, NRS, and Nashbar.
 When you buy from our affiliates, we make a small commission, and this is the only way we earn any income.
 Plus, it costs you nothing at all - a real win/win!